 Council Member Martinez serves as the Chair of the Minority-Owned and Women-Owned Business Enterprise and Small Business Council Subcommittee.
 He also serves as the Chair of the Public Safety Task Force, which he worked to create in 2006.
 He is a member of the Judicial Committee and the Public Health and Human Services Subcommittee, and sits on the Capital Metro Board of Directors.

 A graduate of leadership Austin, as well as the LBJ School of Public Affairs West Point Military Leadership Program, Council Member Martinez is a strong believer in community involvement.
 Council Member Martinez has served on the Board of Directors of Big Brothers Big Sisters of Central Texas, and has worked as a diversity trainer with the National Coalition Building Institute.

-Council Member Martinez is a long-time resident of East Austin, where he lives with his 10 year old son, Alejandro, and his wife, Lara Wendler.
+Council Member Martinez is a long-time resident of East Austin, where he lives with his two sons, Alejandro and Diego, and his wife Lara Wendler.